Andrew Prine: Westerns and television: 1960s

 In 1962, Prine landed the lead role of Andy Guthrie with Earl Holliman in the 28-episode NBC series Wide Country, a drama about two brothers who are rodeo performers that aired between 1962 and 1963.
 He learnt from rodeo performer and technical advisor Slim Pickens.
 Prine later credited Holliman for the quality of the series, in terms of rewriting the script and his dedication.
 After the cancellation of Wide Country, Prine continued to work throughout the 1960s in such Western television series as Gunsmoke, Bonanza, The Virginian, and Wagon Train.

 His other television appearances included the non-Western series Dr. Kildare, Cannon, Combat!, and Twelve O'Clock High.
 He played Dr. Richard Kimble's brother Ray in a notable first-season episode of The Fugitive.

 In the late 1960s, Prine appeared in three prominent films made by director Andrew V. McLaglen: The Devil's Brigade (1968) with William Holden, Bandolero!
 (1968) with Jimmy Stewart, Dean Martin and Raquel Welch, and Chisum (1970) with John Wayne.
-Prine alledgedly had a youthful, egotistical attitude.
+Prine allegedly had a youthful, egotistical attitude.
 Nobody intimidated him with the exception of Wayne.
 Out of all the films in his career, Prine confessed that the Westerns were his personal favorite.